 Documents and Anti-Discrimination Policy

-2021 Civil Service Rules – The Civil Service Rules govern the continuing administration of the City’s Police Civil Service system.
+2021 Civil Service Rules (PDF) – The Civil Service Rules govern the continuing administration of the City’s Police Civil Service system.
 Their purpose is to ensure the system is administered in accordance with all applicable laws, ordinances, and policies.
 They also ensure that all proceedings before the Civil Service Commission are conducted in an orderly, fair, and timely manner.

 The City of Lakewood stands against unfair and illegal discrimination.